 Complete your exciting journey with a visit to captivating Varanasi.
-Overnight in Delhi on April 2nd and on April 3rd transfer to the New Delhi airport for your flight to the holy city of Varanasi and one night in a Deluxe Room at the Taj Ganges Hotel Varanasi.
+Overnight in Delhi on November 5th and on November 6th transfer to the New Delhi airport for your flight to the holy city of Varanasi and one night in a Business Class Room at the Radisson Hotel Varanasi.
 Witness the mesmerizing Aarti Ceremony attended by hundreds of worshipers, from your private boat on the Ganges River.
 The next morning, discover the early, daily rituals performed along the Ganges during an unforgettable private sunrise cruise.
 Later, fly to Delhi (expected arrival to Delhi at 4:30pm) for some time at leisure and day room use, or overnight in a Superior room at the deluxe Radisson Blu hotel before your late evening or early morning international flight.
 Price and hotel properties are subject to change.

 - Welcome reception in New Delhi

 - 2 nights hotel accommodation in Imperial Room at Imperial Hotel New Delhi including breakfast

 - One lunch and one dinner in New Delhi